Service · M365 InstantOn

 Your cyber insurance evidence pack pays its way.

 The Cyber Insurance Evidence Pack is included as a Launch deliverable and refreshed annually with Managed.
 It packages your Conditional Access coverage report, MFA enforcement evidence, device compliance posture, audit logging proof, and baseline configuration history into the format underwriters expect.
 Clients have used the Pack to negotiate premium reductions at renewal; the magnitude varies by carrier, broker, and starting posture.
-For most nonprofits, even a modest reduction at first renewal recovers a meaningful share of the annual Managed fee.
+For most organizations, even a modest reduction at first renewal recovers a meaningful share of the annual Managed fee.

 A lower-commitment start